Diegometro1/CSCIE-15/01_Servers_and_Git/00_Intro.md

 ## Vocabulary preface
 + The term __local__ will refer to the copy of your application that is edited and run on your computer via your local server.

-+ The term __production__ (or sometimes *live*) will refer to the copy of your application that is run on a publicly accessible web server and is used by your audience.
++ The term __live__ (or sometimes *production*) will refer to the copy of your application that is run on a publicly accessible web server and is used by your audience.

 ## Development workflows